-4. You are unwilling, you cannot return, or do not want to return to your home country (or country where you last lived if you don’t have a nationality), because of the harm you have faced, or the harm you believe you will face, if you are forced to return.
+4. You are unwilling, you cannot return, or do not want to return to your home country (or the country where you last lived if you don’t have a nationality), because of the harm you have faced, or the harm you believe you will face, if you are forced to return.

 Now that we have considered the four basic requirements for asylum, let’s get into some of the more subjective factors.
-If you believe you meet the four requirements above, that is a very good sign for your asylum eligibility.
+If you believe you meet the four requirements above, that is a very good sign of your asylum eligibility.
 However, it is possible that even if you meet these factors, sadly, you could be ineligible for asylum for one of many reasons.

 Factors that could make you ineligible to apply for asylum:

 – Safe Third Country.
-If before coming to the United States, you resided in a country where you were safe from harm, and there are similar procedures in place for asylum and other types of similar immigration relief available in that country, you may be ineligible to apply in the United States.
+If before coming to the United States, you reside in a country where you were safe from harm, and there are similar procedures in place for asylum and other types of similar immigration relief available in that country, you may be ineligible to apply in the United States.
 If you were physically present in a third country before coming to the United States, and are unsure whether you were living in that country, please see our article, Was I permanently resettled in a safe third country, so as to make me ineligible for asylum?
 Alternatively, or in addition to reading this article, consult with an experienced immigration attorney about your circumstances.
 This can be a very tricky area of asylum law.

 – You participated in harming other people because of their race, religion, nationality, membership in a particular social group, or political opinion.
 If you participated in harming other people because of things they cannot, or shouldn’t have to change about themselves, you will be ineligible for asylum.